Updated: Aug 10

 · Connect and follow with all of the above, look for people you may know within these companies and reach out to them to add to your net work

-3) Keep it live – sustainably, as with any website, if there’s no activity or reason to visit the site it just becomes static and disappears into the ether, LinkedIn is the same …You need to demonstrate and live your brand.
+3) Engage and keep it live – sustainably, as with any website, if there’s no activity or reason to visit the site it just becomes static and disappears into the ether, LinkedIn is the same …You need to demonstrate and live your brand.
 Here are some suggestions on how you can do this: likes, comments, sharing articles or creating your own blogs/vlogs

 The key to all this is to be authentic, share and promote the things that you are genuinely interested in, ensure that everything aligns with your brand and you feel will add value to your LinkedIn community, these will then enhance and support your #personalbrand.
 The main thing is to be consistent.